Border between Austria and Italy

 • Camper toll box: Suitable for motorhomes over 3.5 t.

-• Simplon Tunnel car train (Switzerland–Italy)
+• Simplon Tunnel car-carrying train (Switzerland–Italy)

-City tolls: Milan, Bologna and Palermo
+City toll: Milan, Bologna and Palermo

 Milan: